quicwg/base-drafts/draft-ietf-quic-http.md

 The following settings are defined in HTTP/3:

   SETTINGS_MAX_FIELD_SECTION_SIZE (0x6):
   : The default value is unlimited.
-See {{header-formatting}} for usage.
+See {{header-size-constraints}} for usage.

 Setting identifiers of the format `0x1f * N + 0x21` for non-negative integer
 values of N are reserved to exercise the requirement that unknown identifiers be